digitalsleuth/balbuzard/README.md

 Balbuzard
 =========

-[Balbuzard](http://www.decalage.info/python/balbuzard) is a package of malware analysis tools in python to **extract patterns of interest from suspicious files** (IP addresses, domain names, known file headers, interesting strings, etc).
+[Balbuzard](http://www.decalage.info/python/balbuzard) is a package of malware analysis tools in Python 3 to **extract patterns of interest from suspicious files** (IP addresses, domain names, known file headers, interesting strings, etc).